KenT2/pipresents-kms/README.md

 'KMS' is the the current stable version of Pi Presents.
 It is compatible with the legacy RPi OS Bullseye and hence is limited to Pi4 or earlier models.

-It can be used on RPI OS Bookworm provided that the X11 Desktop Environment is used.
-However the mpv based video player crashes.

  KMS has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.

 TO INSTALL PIPRESENTS-KMS